elimbaum/backscatter-capstone/README.md

 <em>Alice stands on the left hill with a mirror.
 Bob places a lantern on the central hill, and stands on the rightmost hill.</em>
 </div>

 One problem remains: how can Bob see Alice's dim reflections, when the lantern is so much brighter?
-Perhaps Bob has a shade or lenses.
-However, imagine a *fluorescent mirror*; that is, one which changes the wavelength (and therefore color) of reflected light.
+Perhaps Bob is in a shadow from his lantern.
+However, imagine a *fluorescent mirror;* that is, one which changes the wavelength of reflected light.
 Then, Bob could filter the wavelength of light coming from his lantern; only Alice's signal will remain.

 ---